 Best Historic Cabin Hike For Fall – The John Ownby Cabin near Sugarlands

 Finding the John Ownby Cabin can be a little tricky due to the twisting network of trails that surround the Sugarlands Visitor Center.
 Be sure to stop by and consult a ranger at the help desk for a map and directions.
 This historic cabin was built in 1860 and is only a 1.2-mile loop on the Fighting Creek Nature trail.
 Another easy cabin hike is the trail to the Walker Sisters Cabin.
 The hike begins across the bridge from the Metcalf Bottoms Picnic area and passes through the remnants of the historic Little Greenbrier community.
+Another nice historic fall hike is the Metcalf Bottoms Trail to the Walker Sister's Cabin.

 Best Challenging Day Hike - Hiking up Bullhead to Mt.
 Leconte